Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • Nervous (actinomycosis of the central nervous system).

-• Mycetoma (Madurian foot or foot actinomycosis).
+• Mycetoma (Madura foot or actinomycosis of the foot).

-• Other, more rare forms.
+• Other, rarer forms.

 Symptoms of actinomycosis